-DEVELOPMENT - The Development division is responsible for coordination of University efforts to secure financial support from the private sector and to serve as the receiving point for gifts of dollars, securities, works of art, land, and equipment.
+DEVELOPMENT - The Development area is responsible for coordination of the University efforts to secure financial support from the private sector and to serve as the receiving point for gifts of dollars, securities, works of art, land, and equipment.
 This is done primarily through the Francis Marion University Foundation, the Alumni Association, the FMU Fund, and the Swamp Fox Club.
 Through these organizations, the various avenues of supporting the University are made known to individuals, corporations, and philanthropic foundations.
+Sub-divisions of Development division are listed below.
 For more information, call 843-661-1295 or visit www.fmarion.edu.